 Brian Gavin has a selection of their personal collection they have cut themselves for Princess, all coming with AGS certification as Excellent cuts.
 I would say this selection is Brian Gavin’s biggest strength.
 Click HERE to find them.

-One must evaluate an Oval diamond closely as it’s not as simple as a round.
+One must evaluate an Oval diamond closely as it’s not as simple as a round diamond to grade.
 GIA doesn’t classify cut grades for any shape other than round.
-You will have to analyze the stone with other criteria.
+An Oval diamond cut quality is dependent on certain variables such as table and depth percentages, girdle, polish, and symmetry, for a prefiltered list of top cuts click here-BEST CUT SETTINGS

 Take a look and click on this link to view an oval diamond that has the same 4 C’s but has a drastic difference in cut and looks.
 Stone A vs Stone B You can see the shape of the diamond is the most important feature, not the traditional 4C’s.